libsdl-org/SDL/docs/README-migration.md

 The keysym field of key events has been removed to remove one level of indirection, and `sym` has been renamed `key`.

-Code that looked like this:
+Code that used to look like this:
 ```c
     SDL_Event event;
     SDL_Keycode key = event.key.keysym.sym;
     SDL_Keymod mod = event.key.keysym.mod;
 ```
-now looks like this:
+should be changed to:
 ```c
     SDL_Event event;
     SDL_Keycode key = event.key.key;